Overview of identity theft

 Take notes during your conversations with the above agencies and companies.
-Email or write a letter to each company or agency that includes a summary of your conversation, the name of the person you spoke with and the date and time of the conversation.
+Email or write a letter to each company or agency that includes a summary of your discussion, the name of the person you spoke with and the date and time of the conversation.
 Ask the company or agency for a written response.
-Keep a copy of every letter you send and receive, and if possible, send all letters via certified mail with a return receipt so you have proof.
+Keep a copy of every letter you send and receive, and if possible, send all messages via certified mail with a return receipt, so you have proof.

 Step 4: Do not make payments that result from your identity theft